 Creamy White Bean Dip

 Roasting garlic may be an extra step, but it’s so worth it.
 (Plus it’s the hero ingredient that really sets this bean dip apart.)
-We love it slathered on toast, but it would be perfect for crudités or dolloped on a grain bowl.
+We love this slathered on toast, but it would be perfect for crudités or dolloped on a grain bowl.

 2 cups cooked white beans, such as cannellini or Great Northern, drained and rinsed, if canned

-¼ cup cold-pressed, unrefined extra-virgin olive oil
+¼ cup cold-pressed, unrefined extra virgin olive oil

 2 tablespoons freshly squeezed lemon juice

 several dashes hot sauce